andrew/ultimate-awesome/README.md

 - [awesome-urweb](https://github.com/docelic/awesome-urweb) - Collection of awesome Ur/Web libraries, components, and projects.
 - [awesome-tutorials](https://github.com/Donearm/awesome-tutorials) - Tutorials worth your time to read.
 - [awesome-tesla-model-3](https://github.com/dsposito/awesome-tesla-model-3) - A helpful reference list for Model 3 owners.
+- [awesome-fingerprinting](https://github.com/embeddinglayer/awesome-fingerprinting) - A collection of browser fingerprinting projects, research, and resources.
+Intended as a way to aggregate research surrounding the subject.
 - [awesome-web-resources](https://github.com/EssenceSentry/awesome-web-resources) - List of awesome web resources.
 - [awesome-computational-intelligence-in-sports](https://github.com/firefly-cpp/awesome-computational-intelligence-in-sports) - A collection of literature on the use of computational intelligence methods in sports.
 - [awesome-fluents](https://github.com/fluents/awesome-fluents) - A collection of awesome fluent interfaces / chainable apis.